-The computer board on a common RepRap 3D printer
+The controller board on a common RepRap 3D printer

 The movable printing bed on a common 3D RepRap printer

 The printhead of a make-it-yourself RepRap 3D printer

 In this printer (which is being assembled) the printhead moves along two stainless steel rods (for the x-axis).
 Its position is controlled by the front top stepper motor (which has a gear through which runs a rubber belt attached to the printhead.
 The two lower stepper motors with worm gears attached to their shafts control the vertical z-axis position of the printhead assembly.
 Since the computer controls these motors it can move the head to any position on the x or z axis.
 Vertical z-movement is slower and more precise since it determines the thickness of each slice to be printed.